andytudhope/dyeing-the-blue-book/content/trace.md

 title: Traces
 ---

 [The Blue Book](https://thebluebook.co.za/fugue-i/#No-more-audiences) includes an explanation of why "traces" matter in literary terms, citing Jacques Derrida and his seminal essay, "Signature, Event, Context".
-By following the etymological roots of our words and tracing the different routes they have taken through various languages and times, we can come to a deeper appreciation of the meaning inherent in each utterance, and expand the signification of each sentence.
+By following the etymological roots of our words and tracing the different routes they have taken through various languages and times, we can come to a deeper appreciation of the meaning in[[here]]nt in each utterance, and expand the signification of each sentence.

 In modern languages, though, this is a largely intellectual exercise and most people don't like poor Jacques' academic prose.
 However, older languages - in particular Arabic, Hebrew and Arameic - come with this notion of _trace_ and _differance_ built-in.
 Each word in these Semitic tongues is made up of a "[consonantal root](https://en.wikipedia.org/wiki/Semitic_root)" that it shares with many other words, which often have almost exactly the opposite meaning.
 The fact that each [[root]] calls to mind so many other meanings simultaneous to the actual utterance itself means that each Semtic word carries a far larger signficatory field than their English (or Latinate) equivalents.